- Design industry shaping loyalty programs

 Personalization plays a key role in winning customer loyalty.
 Grocery retailers opting for an omnichannel presence must make use of customer data such as their birthday, and other special occasions and shopping habits to provide them with a more tailored experience.
 After all, who doesn’t love receiving a birthday surprise, or coupons as a gift for their purchase?

-Traditional grocers seeking to establish their digital presence must seek to improve their website browsing experience, their payments options, and delivery times, so customers can get a truly magical experience.
+Traditional grocers seeking to establish their digital presence must seek to improve their website browsing experience, payment options, and delivery times, so customers can get a truly magical experience.

 Brands are using multiple data points from customers to improve their overall experience, online as well as in-store.
 This includes: